Staffordshire Bull Terrier

 About this breed

-The Staffordshire Bull Terrier shares the same ancestry as the Bull Terrier, i.e. Bulldog crossed with the Black and Tan terrier, and was developed as a fighting dog.
-When the founder of the Bull Terrier James Hinks added other breeds like the Collie to change the head shape of that breed, devotees of the original type of bull terrier cross remained loyal to their preferred type.
-Because of its early association with fighting it was, for some time, difficult to get recognition for the breed and it was not until the 1930s that The Kennel Club recognised the breed.
-It carried the name Staffordshire as the breed was developed in the “black country” of Staffordshire and northern parts of Birmingham.
+The Staffordshire Bull Terrier shares the same ancestry as the Bull Terrier, which was developed in the 1860s by James Hinks who crossed Bulldogs with terriers and other breeds to develop a new type of dog for vermin control and blood sports.
+When Hinks later added other terriers and breeds, some that changed the head shape, of the breed, devotees of the original type of Bull Terrier cross remained loyal to their preferred type, from which the modern Staffordshire Bull Terrier is derived.
+It was not until the 1930s that The Kennel Club recognised the breed.
+It carried the name Staffordshire as the breed was developed in the Black Country of Staffordshire and northern parts of Birmingham.

 Unlike other breeds it is shown traditionally in a broad leather collar ornamented with brass emblems, containing the Staffordshire Knot – as a tribute to its origins.

-Despite its early function, the Staffordshire Bull Terrier is known as a wonderful family pet.
+Despite its rough and ready beginnings, the Staffordshire Bull Terrier is known as a wonderful family pet.
+Their intelligence and affinity with children are noted in the breed standard.

 Images for this breed